-Safeguarding means enabling people to live their lives free from harm, abuse and neglect and to have their health, wellbeing and human rights protected.
+Safeguarding means enabling people to live their lives free from harm, abuse and neglect and to have their health, well-being and human rights protected.

 To comply with their legal duties the Society Trustees will react responsibly to all reports of safeguarding risks and incidents of abuse.
+All allegations of abuse are taken seriously and will be responded to swiftly and appropriately.

 Although the Society does not provide any direct services for children and vulnerable adults it may, through its activities and those of Affiliated Societies (organising and holding sheep dog trials), still come across instances of abuse.